Article

 Superior National Forest bikepacking / Tom Thulen

-Choose from more established routes or just pick a direction and start pedaling.
+Select a more established routes or just pick a direction and start pedaling.
 It almost doesn’t matter where you’re going: Out here, the journey is the destination.

+Perfect conditions for mountain biking, in other words.
 Rehabilitated as the Cuyuna Country State Recreation Area in 2011, the post-industrial landscape was transformed into a world-class adventure destination with more than 50 miles of purpose-built mountain bike trails ranging from moderate to extremely difficult.
 Ride the rocky terrain, circle mine pit lakes, and wind through woods and over steep hills.

 Brian Fanelli

-Brian Fanelli is a writer and editor for Explore Minnesota.
-When he isn't writing about life in The North, you'll find him browsing the sci-fi shelves in a local bookstore, biking one of Minnesota's spectacular trails or walking his Chihuahua around Minneapolis.
+When Brian Fanelli isn't managing content for companies like Miles Partnership and Ameriprise Financial Services, you'll find him browsing the sci-fi shelves in a local bookstore, biking one of Minnesota's spectacular trails or walking his Chihuahua around Minneapolis.